RTEMS/rtems-docs/user/tools/tester.rst

 --------------------

-Build the RTEMS Kernel (See :ref:`rtems-kernel`) by cloning the repository, running the ``bootstrap`` procecure, building and finally installing the kernel.
+Build the RTEMS Kernel (See :ref:`rtems-kernel`) by cloning the repository, running the ``bootstrap`` procedure, building and finally installing the kernel.
 Be sure to enable tests by using ``--enable-tests`` option with configure after running ``bootstrap``.